‘THE FIVE DOCTORS’

-I really wish that I can go back to 1983 to experience the celebrations of 20 years of ‘Doctor Who’!
-There was a lot happening back then with breakfast channels; news reports; conventions, etc. It must have been heaven for the fans who have happy memories (or not, as is the case e.g. Longleat).
+I really wish I can go back to 1983 and experience the celebrations of 20 years of ‘Doctor Who’!
+There was a lot happening back then with breakfast channel items; news reports; conventions; etc. It must have been heaven for the fans who have happy memories (or not as the case maybe, e.g. Longleat).

-Of course the main event was the 20th anniversary special called ‘The Five Doctors’.
-This, I loved!
+Of course, the main event was the 20th anniversary special called ‘The Five Doctors’.
+This, I love!
 ‘The Five Doctors’ is a tremendous celebratory adventure and it’s one of my favourite stories!
-It was a story that got me to knowing more about the show’s history, as I was a newcomer to ‘Doctor Who’.
+It was a story that got me to knowing more about the show’s history, as I was a newcomer to ‘Doctor Who’ back then.

 Be warned though!
 From the title, it doesn’t mean that there are actually the first five Doctors from ‘Doctor Who’ in this.
-As David Tennant states in a DVD commentary; it is ‘three Doctors, stock footage and a bloke in a wig’.
-I will explain more about what I mean about this later on in my review.
+As David Tennant states in the ‘Easter Egg’ DVD commentary; it’s ‘three Doctors, stock footage and a bloke in a wig’.
+I will explain more about this later on during my review.